 To effectively integrate both the raw data and the above augmented samples into a unified training framework, we design two prompt templates to simultaneously utilize both raw and augmented data (Figure 2b).
 Prompt \#1 instructs the model to strictly extract synthesis routes and properties verbatim from target paragraphs, prohibiting any inference or fabrication.
 Prompt \#2 permits the model to reference incorrect answers to learn error correction.
 The target paragraph followed by the prompt serves as the input, with the correct answer (high-confidence tags) and incorrect answer (low-confidence tags) as the output.
 Notably, in Prompt \#2, the incorrect answer is also included in the input (following the target paragraph), training the model to correct mistakes.

+\textbf{Figure 2 \textbar{} Data augmentation strategies and prompt design of NanoExtractor.} (a) Schematic diagram of four data augmentation strategies for raw labels. (b) Two prompt templates designed for training with raw labels and four types of augmented data.

-\subsection{Evaluation of NanoExtractor}
+\textbf{Evaluation of NanoExtractor}

 We develop a test set consisting of diverse samples, covering challenges such as implicit operating conditions, continuous product processing and characterization workflows, branching variables in multi-parameter reactions, and long-context dependencies.
 Figures 3a and 3b show the output of NanoExtractor and the corresponding reference output for a representative sample from the test set (Test set\_1), respectively.
 The model can well reproduce the ground truth.
 For instance, it correctly identifies the reaction type in synthesis step (S1), where the product name is a valid synonymous substitution.